qzq2514/DNNCode/README.md

 Names of Classfier are just the general type of CNN net,readers can go into codes to find specific type.
 Readers can fine-tuning the network architecture for your own tasks.
+(The accuarcy and speed of every classifier is only for your reference,
+it may floats because of training steps 、learning rate and any other hyper parameter.)

 |   Classifier   | Accuarcy (%)|  Speed (ms)|
 |:------------:|:-------------------:|:-------------------:|